Menu

 In addition, the Compass Room (holds up to 150), the Cornerstone Room (holds up to 200), and the Legacy Room (holds up to 260) were created as flexible spaces for children’s ministry programs, gatherings, and events.

-The renovation also included the reconfiguration of the entrance, including a dedicated Welcome area, a wide-open corridor to the children’s ministry, and new paint and flooring.
+The renovation to Coram Deo Bible Church also included the reconfiguration of the entrance, including a dedicated Welcome area, a wide-open corridor to the children’s ministry, and new paint and flooring.

 Coram Deo Bible Church Multi-Purpose Room Coram Deo Bible Church Entrance Coram Deo Children's Ministry Entrance Coram Deo Bible Church Children's Ministry Gathering Space Coram Deo Bible Church Children's Ministry Corridor Coram Deo Bible Church Elementary Learning Room Coram Deo Bible Church Nursery & Mother's Room Coram Deo Bible Church Preschool Room